Riverscapes/PBR/workshops/2025/USU/index.md

 ### Registration for Non-USU & Professional Students:
+Professional students register for the CEWA 562X section of the course through the [USU CEU Portal](https://cpe.usu.edu/) by following the steps below:

 1. [Create an account or Login](https://cpe.usu.edu/portal/logon.do?method=load) to an existing account.
 2. Search for the course(s) by course number, CRN, or Program
 3. Register for a course by adding the course to the Cart.
 4. Checkout and submit payment.

+### Registration for USU Students

+USU students should register for the WATS 562X section of the course through [Banner]()

 ### Level 1 & 2 Federal Series | BLM & NRCS Employees only
 <a href="https://www.blm.gov/"><img class="float-left" src="{{ site.baseurl }}/assets/images/sponsors/blm.png"></a>   <a href="https://www.nrcs.usda.gov/wps/portal/nrcs/detailfull/national/programs/initiatives/?cid=steldevb1027671"><img class="float-left" src="{{ site.baseurl }}/assets/images/sponsors/usda-nrcs-logo_1_orig.png"></a>In 2025 this series  will be packaged as Level 1 (WATS 5620, 5622, 5623) and Level 2 (WATS 5621, 5624, 5625) training certifications to align with the Bureau of Land Management and the Natural Resources Conservation Services respective National Technical Training Centers.
 [Learn More]({{ site.baseurl }}/workshops/2025/Federal%20Series/)